Instruction - Adjacency-Effect Correction

 password = '123456'

-# T-Mart uses multiprocessing, which needs to be wrapped in 'if __name__ == "__main__":' for Windows users.
+# T-Mart uses multiprocessing, which must be wrapped in 'if __name__ == "__main__":' for Windows users.
 This is optional for Unix-based systems

 if __name__ == "__main__":